Weight Loss · Updated 2026-05-04

 • Are price-sensitive

-What users are saying
+What are real users saying about Noom?

 "The psychology content is great.
 The actual food tracker is the same Lose It-style search-and-tap from a decade ago."